funvill/funvill.github.io/_posts/2009-12-10-cakephp-disable-validation-in-controler.md

 layout: single
 title: CakePHP - Disable validation in controler
 date: 2009-12-10 14:52
-categories: blog, [cakephp, php, Tips and Tricks, validate, Web development]
+categories: WebDevelopment
+Tags: cakephp php Tips validate
 ---
 When upgrading an old web application to start using CakePHP but the old systems was riddled with invalid data.
 When the creating the CRUD system I need a way of updating this invalid data.